lichess-org/lila/doc/mobile/play.md

     "t": "premove",
     "d": null
   }, {
-    "v": 12,                  // game metadata has changed (could be rematch negociation, for instance) "t": "reloadTable",       // fetch the game document for more info "d": null
+    "v": 12,                  // game metadata has changed (could be rematch negotiation, for instance) "t": "reloadTable",       // fetch the game document for more info "d": null
   }, {